BirdeeHub/nixCats-nvim/README.md

 In short, it is a way to configure neovim in the normal neovim way while seeing actual benefits from nix, rather than struggling through the difficulty of "how do I get this needed info into my config without having to write it all in nix strings"

-This is a neovim configuration scheme for new and advanced nix users alike, and you will find all the normal options here and then some.
+This is a neovim configuration scheme for new and advanced nix users alike, and you will find all the normal options here from `pkgs.wrapNeovim` or the home-manager module and then some.

 Nix is for downloading.
 Lua is for configuring.
 To pass info from nix to lua, you must `''${interpolate a string}'';` So you need to write some lua in strings in nix.